Machines with Power of Imagination

 Living beings have many God-gifted power from seeing and hearing to analyzing and imagining.
 Nowadays, AI, ML and DL are trending topics where we try to mimic the Cognitive Human functions by learning and applying them to machines.
 Generally, these topics rely on something called Knowledge Engineering (Processing the real-world knowledge).
 Especially, in Deep Learning, we mimic the neuro-structure of the brain to do many challenging tasks like analyze speech patterns, recognize objects and predictive forecasting.
 These things can be called as the replicas of seeing, hearing and analyzing for machines.

-I will be explaining the basics of machine learning and deep learning and giving you all a brief introduction of psychology and neurobiology to understand how these things like seeing, hearing, analyzing and even imagining happens.
+I will be explaining the basics of machine learning and deep learning and giving you all a brief introduction of neuroscience and neurobiology to understand how these things like seeing, hearing, analyzing and even imagining happens.
 Then we will go through the concepts, and I will be presenting my budding idea of implementation.

 What follows is a rough outline of a typical 30 minutes talk:

-Basics of Deep Learning to assess the problem [10 minutes].
+Basics of Deep Learning [10 minutes].

 Basic understanding of machine learning and deep learning.